impredicative/irc-rss-feed-bot/README.md

 interruption of any preexisting conversations.
 * A SQLite database file records hashes of the entries that have been posted, thereby preventing them from being reposted.
-* ETag and TTL based compressed in-memory caches of URL content are used for preventing unnecessary URL reads.
+* ETag and TTL based compressed in-memory caches of URL content are conditionally used for preventing unnecessary URL reads.
 Any websites with a mismatched ETag are probabilistically detected, and this caching is then disabled for them for the duration of the process.
+The TTL cache is used only for URLs that are used by more than one feed each.

 For more features, see the customizable [global settings](#global-settings) and [feed-specific settings](#feed-specific-settings).